vadmium/python-altium/format.md

 * `|EMBEDIMAGE=T|FILENAME=newAltmLogo.bmp`

 ## `|RECORD=31` (Sheet) ##
-First object after the header object, with properties for the entire schematic
+First object after the header object (i.e. at index zero), with properties for the entire schematic
 * `|FONTIDCOUNT`: Specifies the fonts referenced by `|FONTID`
     * `|SIZE`_n: Leading